What is Mohs Surgery?

 The most obvious difference between Mohs surgery and routine excisional surgery is that Mohs is done in stages, with lab testing done on site.

-What can Mohs Surgery treat?
+What does Mohs Surgery treat?

 Generally, patients who have been diagnosed with basal cell and squamous cell carcinoma are candidates for Mohs surgery around the head and neck area.
 Melanoma patients may also be candidates for Mohs surgery, depending upon the outcome of a consultation with your dermatologist.

-Who Should Have Mohs Surgery?
+Who should have Mohs Surgery?

 Because of its high success rate, Mohs surgery is recommended for high-risk nonmelanoma skin cancers.
 Skin cancers on the nose, eyelids, lips, ears, hands, feet and genitals are all considered high-risk.
 Those on other areas of the face, scalp, neck and shins are considered intermediate risk.